 Do not be alarmed if you see some areas greening up faster than others.
 This is normal when a lawn is going in and out of dormancy.
 You may even see your front and back yard greening up at different rates.
 Most of the time, green up will start around sidewalks, driveways and roadways.

 This is caused by heat transfer from hard surfaces warming the soil faster.
 It’s not uncommon to see one side of the street greening up faster than the other.
 Striping green areas or sections that look like waves or tiger stripes are also normal.
 This happens on zoysia most often.

-We had such an event mid-march this year when temperatures dipped into the low- to mid-20’s.
+We had such an event mid-March of this year, when temperatures dipped into the low- to mid-20s.
 We even saw cool-season turf injury along with plant material with new growth.
 Winter/cold injury can occur in certain sections of the lawn or widespread areas.
 Every year appears to have different conditions and events that cause possible injury.